AgarwalConsulting/Go-Training/Agenda/3-day-basic-to-advanced-hands-on/refresher/1-basics.md

     - `func main` needs to be defined in the `main` package

   - Exports
-    - Work using the first character -> uppercase means exported
+    - Works using the first character -> uppercase means exported

   - Variables, packages and functions
     - Variables